AutomatedLab/AutomatedLab/Help/AutomatedLabDefinition/en-us/Add-LabDiskDefinition.md

 ```

 ### -DiskSizeInGb
-The disk size in GB
+The disk size in GB.

 ```yaml
 Type: Int32